-Friday, May 1, 2014
+Friday, April 28, 2017

 300pm: Optional but Encouraged: Meet at Hotel Lobby to carpool to the trailhead near the start of the Montezuma Grade Road.
-(Each is responsible for their own transportation.)
+(Each is responsible for their own transportation; please carpool.)

 330pm: Optional: Depart the trailhead to hike of some or all of the eight-mile California Riding & Hiking Trail which ascends over 3500 feet from Borrego Springs almost to the tiny hamlet of Ranchita.
-This trail is included within the BADWATER SALTON SEA race route in the mile 40 to mile 50 range.
+This trail is included within the BADWATER SALTON SEA race route from mile 40.55 to mile 48.8.
 Many BWSS competitors will join this hike in order to get a preview of the steepest climb within the race.
 Estimated hiking time 2.5 to 3 hours.
 It may be HOT, so bring adequate water, electrolytes, clothing, sunscreen, and hat.
-It's an 8-mile, uphill, one-way hike, so drivers and vehicles to pick hikers up at the top of the trail (just below the summit of Montezuma Valley Road, or 1.7 miles before the Ranchita Store) will need to be coordinated by all involved.
+It's an 8-mile, uphill, one-way hike, so drivers and vehicles to pick hikers up at the top of the trail (just below the summit of Montezuma Valley Road, which is 1.7 miles before the Ranchita Store) will need to be coordinated by all involved.
+(Shorter route options are also possible.)